 It’s like the heavens open up.
 I am reminded that I am in charge.
 I am not a child tiptoeing around crystal and china in a house that has a living room you walk through silently that is filled with couches you can not sit on.
 I am the owner of this motherfucking house.
 I am the head of household on my motherfucking tax returns.
 I fix and replace the shit that breaks.

 So what if it breaks?
 I get a broom and sweep it up.
 I get every last splinter.
 I mop.
 I warn the kids No Bare Feet! in that spot until I’m confident there won’t be crystal shards piercing kid heels and toes and arches.

 If it breaks I fix it.
 That’s what I do.
 I clean it up.
 I repair it.
 I replace it.
 I kiss it and make it better.
 That’s what I do.

 “Fuck no” I text her.
-My profanity another signal that I have no limits.
+My profanity is another signal that I have no limits.
 I am emboldened.
 I am righteous.
 I march to the fridge in all my glory and crack open a bud light to pour into a Waterford Lismore Cut Crystal water glass.
-I will dare to live a life where the crystal can break.
-Where I can break.
+I will dare to live a life where the crystal can break!
+Where I can break!
 Where life can motherfucking happen!